zookz/cordova-plugin-health/README.md

 Requests read and write access to a set of data types.
 It is recommendable to always explain why the app needs access to the data before asking the user to authorize it.

-This function must be called before using the query and store functions, even if the authorization has already been given at some point in the past.
+**Important:** this method must be called before using the query and store methods, even if the authorization has already been given at some point in the past.
+Failure to do so may cause your app to crash, or in the case of Android, Google Fit may not be ready.

 ```
 navigator.health.requestAuthorization(datatypes, successCallback, errorCallback)